 The dots are spaced 5mm apart on a square grid (please see separate listing for the isometric grid hana fukin).
 The idea is that you use these dots like the crossing points on a grid, to stitch hitomezashi (one stitch) sashiko patterns - there are many of these in my book, 'The Ultimate Sashiko Sourcebook'.
 5mm, or a scant quarter inch, is the perfect spacing for stitching with either a single strand of medium sashiko thread or a doubled fine sashiko thread.
 Marking a grid over a larger area takes time, but with this cloth, you are ready to stitch straight away.
 Ideal for patterns like komezashi (rice stitch), kakinohanazashi (persimmon flower stitch) and many others - a few ideas are shown left.

-To stitch a hitomezashi pattern all over this panel, I recommend a 100m skein of medium sashiko thread, of five 20m skeins of medium sashiko thread, or a 370m skein of fine sashiko thread (one of these would do at least two hitomezashi hana fukin).
+To stitch a hitomezashi pattern all over this panel, I recommend a 100m skein of medium (6ply) sashiko thread, of five or more 20m skeins of medium sashiko thread.
+One 370m skein of fine 4ply sashiko thread (one of these would do at least two hitomezashi hana fukin) or an 80m ball of fine 3ply sashiko thread would give a more delicate touch.
+You could go multicoloured, with the miniskeins pack of fine 3ply sashiko thread too.
 Exactly how much thread you need depends on the stitch you choose - kakinohanazashi will use less thread than komezashi, because there are only horizontal and vertical lines - no diagonals.

 Sarashi cloth is quite lightweight compared with other sashiko fabrics, but is very easy to stitch (even if you decide to go traditional and stitch through two layers), super absorbent and wears well.
 It is one of the fabrics traditionally used for kimono underwear!